 BEFORE: Tight eat in kitchen.
 Loading the dishwasher was a nightmare if you were standing at the sink.
 You would have to stand away from the sinks so that the door didn’t get in your way when it was down.

-Before: Small formal living room with textures ceiling, built-in window seat and two door openings.
+Before: Small formal dining room with textures ceiling, built-in window seat and two door openings.
 Big double windows looking out onto the front yard.

 After: Walls removed and openings maximized.
 We were so excited to find behind the drywall the brick chimney stack that added to the room’s rustic charm.
+You never know what you’ll find when tackling a kitchen remodel!
 We needed a space for Jenni’s large rustic sideboard.
 With a bit of handiwork we made it fit in the opening previously the window seat.

-Crown moulding was added and walls were painted in Sherwin Williams Agreeable Gray SW7029.
-Pravo large Island pendant chandelier, a large 6 light dimable chandelier was hung giving the space a light and airy feel.
+Crown moulding was added and walls were painted in Sherwin Williams Agreeable Gray SW7029. large black iron Island pendant chandelier, a large 6 light dimable chandelier was hung giving the space a light and airy feel.
 10 farmhouse X back wood stools fit the whole family and more.

 More rustic decor fill the walls.